'Loudmouth' Class C 12V power amplifier

 If, for higher outputs, 40411 output transistors were not available, other 30A types like the 2N3772 could be used instead.
 Upgrading the transformer secondary is also recommended.
 Compare to Class D operation.

-These were used very successfully with a LM381 preamp and a Technics SL-10 driving a quantity of various speaker types including a Bessell array, sometimes in the remotest of sites.
+These were used very successfully with a LM381 preamp and a Technics SL-10 driving a quantity of various speaker types including a Bessell array, sometimes in the remotest of sites, the author being attracted by the limitations set by battery supplies.
 For safety, fuse to suit load.
 An automotive bulb can be ideal.

 Contact me at email@example.com